usersuman/customer_optimization/README.md

 Monetary — How much do they spend?

-And identifies the areas in melbourne city to target lost customers( need attention ), to focus on the advertisement of that specific areas:
+And highlight the areas in melbourne city to target lost customers( need attention ), to focus on the advertisement of that specific areas:

 ![Screenshot (118)](https://user-images.githubusercontent.com/105408258/222162113-0a3e72ec-6091-42fa-afed-8e49eb136239.png)